lh3/lh3.github.com/_posts/2022-09-28-additional-recommendations-for-creating-command-line-interfaces.md

 important in unix as we can use `/dev/stdin` or `/dev/stdout` as long as the tool supports file streaming.

-A corallary of this suggestion is not to guess the input/output file formats by file extensions because data streams do not have file extensions.
+A corallary is not to guess the input/output file formats by file extensions because data streams do not have file extensions.
 We may use [named pipe][named-pipe] but it is awkward.